ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

      ```
      {: codeblock}

      **Note** - Use uppercase for CHAP names.
 Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
+Do not enable Mutual CHAP.

 3. Restart `iscsi` and `multipathd` services.